-Jeep wranglers have been known to emit some weird and wonderful noises.
+Jeep Wranglers have been known to emit some weird and not-so-wonderful noises.
 There is a very specific noise that only affects the JLU range and other high-pitched sounds that affect JK’s.
 This article will cover each component in detail and explain the possible causes and solutions.

 Jeep Wrangler JLU and JK models that produce a high-pitched noise can be attributed to any of the following components: